Project-706: Proposals

 In 1965, Science Advisor to the Government Abdus Salam traveled to United States to sign an agreement with the government of United States to provide a research reactor in Rawalpindi.
 In United States, Salam also held meeting with Edward Durell Stone, where he signed another contract.
 It was under Abdus Salam's leadership that Stone designed and then led construction of a nuclear research institute in Nilore.

 The same year, the PAEC entered another agreement with General Electric of Canada to build a 137 MW Nuclear power plant at Karachi.
-In 1967, Abdus Salam urged Field Marshal Ayub Khan to acquire a nuclear fuel reprocessing facility from the United States, but Ayub Khan and his Finance minister, Muhammad Shoaib, had denied Salam's request.Munir Ahmad Khan, "Salam Passes into History", The News (Islamabad), 24 November 1996.
+In 1967, Abdus Salam urged Field Marshal Ayub Khan to acquire a nuclear fuel reprocessing facility from the United States, but Ayub Khan and his Finance minister, Muhammad Shoaib, had denied Salam's request.

 After the 1965 India-Pakistan War, Zulfikar Ali Bhutto, Foreign minister at that time, began to lobby for a nuclear weapons option.
 'If India builds the bomb, we will eat grass or leaves, even go hungry, but we will get one of our own.
 We have no other choice'.
 'In October 1965, Bhutto visited Vienna to attend the International Atomic Energy Agency meeting.
 While there, he met with Munir Ahmad Khan, and other Pakistani scientists working at IAEA.
 Pakistani IAEA scientists briefed Bhutto on the rapid development of Indian nuclear programme.
 According to Munir Ahmad Khan, the nuclear facility at Trombay consisted of a plutonium production reactor, a reprocessing plant, and other facilities associated to weapon production.
 Bhutto quickly arranged a meeting with Ayub Khan.
 After this meeting, Ayub Khan remained unconvinced, and rejected the proposal made by Munir Ahmad Khan.
 Khan notified Bhutto immediately and told him about what had happened.

 After learning what happened, Bhutto famously replied, "Don't worry.
 Our turn will come".
 In 1967, a team of Pakistani scientists, under Rafi Muhammad Chaudhry, produced the first batch of radioisotopes at the Pakistan Institute of Nuclear Science and Technology.
 The research in nuclear technology at PINSTECH began to pick up speed, and Abdus Salam began to supervise Pakistani research institutes.

 In 1968, research on theoretical physics had begun at the newly created Institute of Physics (IP).
 The IP was established in the small department of physics at the Quaid-e-Azam University (as of today, the IP and the department of physics has been expanded).
 Pakistani theoretical physicists, such as Faheem Hussain, Peter Rotolli, John Mumtaz, Fayyazuddin, Ishfaq Ahmad, and Masud Ahmad, had begun research on theoretical and quantum physics.
 Faheem Hussain became the first physicist at IP to published research analysis on string theory.
 Later on, the Relativity Group under Fayyazuddin carried out work on the Bethe-Bloch theory.
 In 1969, Raziuddin Siddiqui established Einstein's Physics Group (EPG) and carried out experiments on general relativity and quantum mechanics.